privacy-scaling-explorations/zk-kit/benchmarks/README.md

 2. Generate Proofs: Measures the performance of generating Merkle proofs.
 3. Verify Proofs: Measures how quickly the generated proofs can be verified.
 4. Update Leaves: Measures how quickly the leaves can be updated.
 5. Delete Leaves: Measures how quickly the leaves can be deleted.
-The Lean Merkle tree is excluded because it does not have deleted method implemented.
+The Lean Merkle tree is excluded because it does not have delete method implemented.

 ## Benchmark Structure.